sblab-bioinformatics/cmpp/scripts/proteomics.md

-Co-authors: Kamal Kishore (CRUK-CI) and Sergio Martinez Cuesta (CRUK-CI and Deparment of Chemistry, Unversity of Cambridge)
+Co-authors: Kamal Kishore (CRUK-CI) and Sergio Martinez Cuesta (CRUK-CI and Department of Chemistry, Unversity of Cambridge)